-Elsewhere in the area outside of the defined primary and secondary shopping frontages, proposals for employment uses will be encouraged provided they address the sequential approach to use as explained in the local plan (i.e. main centre, before edge of centre, before out of centre) and meet adopted car parking standards and any loss of existing car parking spaces is replaced.
+Elsewhere in the area outside of the defined primary and secondary shopping frontages, proposals for employment uses will be encouraged provided they address the sequential approach to use as explained in the local plan (i.e. main centre, before edge of centre, before out of centre) and meet adopted car parking standards.